Pediatric Abusive Head Trauma CE for Kentucky Nurses

 - An explanation that is inconsistent with the child’s physical and/or developmental capabilities

-- Different witnesses provide markedly different explanations for the injury or injuries
+- Different witnesses who provide markedly different explanations for the injury or injuries

-It is also important to rule out underlying conditions that may look like abuse or AHT.
-These include inquiring about the presence of any of the following conditions or practices:
+It is also important to rule out underlying conditions that may cause some of the same signs or symptoms associated with AHT or other abuse.
+Where indicated, medical professionals should inquire about the presence of any of the following conditions or practices:

 - Congenital, metabolic, or neoplastic conditions (e.g., aneurysm, arteriovenous malformation, brain tumor, leukemia)